-Make the most of Fall’s grand entrance with 10 highlights your whole family can get into during the month of September in the Twin Cities.
+Make the most of Fall’s grand entrance with these highlights your whole family can get into during the month of September in the Twin Cities.

 Dozens of family-friendly fall festivals dot the Twin Cities this time of year.
-Last autumn we discovered this gem down in Eagan.
-Lone Oak Days Fall Festival takes place at the historic Holz Farm (9/22-9/23, 11am-4pm) and is packed full of such down-home fun as pony rides, virtual cow milking, old-fashioned farm chores and a pumpkin pie-eating contest.
-Admission, along with many activities, is $2; select attractions require a small fee.
-For a list of festivals across the Twin Cities metro, try our Fall Festival Calendar.
+Last autumn we discovered this gem – the Holz Farm Fall Harvest Festival in Eagan takes place at the historic Holz Farm (Sept 23, 2023) and is packed full of such down-home fun as pony rides, virtual cow milking, old-fashioned farm chores, hayrides, live music, animals and more.
+Admission is $3/pp; select attractions may require a small fee.
+For a big list of fall festivals across the Twin Cities metro, try our Fall Festival Calendar.

-Injured birds, nursed back to health by the University of Minnesota’s Raptor Center, are released back into the wild at the annual Fall Raptor Release within the Carpenter St Croix Valley Nature Center.
+Injured birds, nursed back to health by the University of Minnesota’s Raptor Center, are released back into the wild at the annual Fall Raptor Release within the Carpenter St Croix Valley Nature Center in Hastings.
 Help send them off with educational exhibits and kids activities.
-9/22/18, 10am-3pm, FREE.
+Mark your calendar for Saturday, September 23, 2023.

 Anyone else out there find that kids are way more enthused to eat veggies they have harvested themselves?
 We are a not a family of green thumbs, so it is off to the local farmers market we go for fresh produce and salad fixings.
 One of our fall favorites makes its home at the Centennial Lakes Farmers Market.
 In addition to perusing the produce, you can still take advantage of the following through the month of September: the 18-hole putting course, paddle boats and lawn games.
 Market hours are ongoing Thursdays thru the end of September, 3-7pm.
-Click here for more family fun at Centennial Lakes Park.
+Find more family fun at Centennial Lakes Park Here.

 Beautiful Interstate State Park is a little haven that hugs the St Croix River Valley in the community of Taylors Falls, Minnesota.
 Only about an hour’s drive from the center of the Twin Cities metro, it’s the perfect destination for a fall colors hike.
 Our kids have been long fascinated by the mysterious potholes that pockmark the park and the rushing river that divides us from our neighbor Wisconsin.
 Explore with caution if you’ve got little ones in tow, then make a day of it with suggestions on our list of 6 Things To Do Near Taylors Falls.
 For more inspiration on where to get out and admire the fall colors with your family, try our take on 6 Twin Cities Metro-Area Minnesota State Parks, all only an hour’s or less drive from the middle of the metro. $7 per day vehicle permit required for state parks.

 Make a fall day of it at Silverwood Park in St Anthony, The annual Silverwood Park Field Trip is packed full of opportunities to listen to live music, play lawn games, explore art sculptures and shop the outdoor art fair vendors.
-9/15/18, 11am-5pm.
+September 16, 2023, 12-4pm.
 FREE admission.